 Spectrum is a custom, scalable manufacturer of flexible packaging.
-One of the most experienced companies in the industry, Spectrum started its blown film, extrusion, and conversion operations 70 years ago.
+One of the most experienced companies in the industry, SPG launched its blown film, extrusion, and conversion operations 70 years ago.

 Customers have rated Spectrum as an “exceptional” organization for meeting their complete product needs and providing outstanding service, quality, and delivery.
 Because our product return rate is less than 0.003% and we are a certified dock-to-stock vendor, many customers have eliminated incoming inspections of our products, knowing they will be of the highest quality and ready to use.

 Spectrum’s sterile medical packaging/products, including pouches, header bags, and lids, as well as specialty film conversions for these products, are made from Tyvek®, paper, foils, and polyethylene.